-Grows naturally in moderately humid to humid subtropical and tropical mid- to high-elevation climates, generally in areas with annual lows of 9 to 18 °C, annual highs of 20 to 29 °C, annual rainfall of 700 to 3500 mm and a dry season of 6 months or less.
+Grows naturally in humid cool subtropical and tropical mid- to high-elevation climates, generally best in frost-free areas with annual lows of 9 to 18 °C, annual highs of 20 to 27 °C, annual rainfall of 700 to 3500 mm and a dry season of 5 months or less.

 New plants can be grown either from seed or cuttings and perform best on moderately fertile, free-draining loam and sand soils of a slightly acid to slightly alkaline nature, generally with a pH of 6.0 to 7.5.
 Rich soils, with high levels of nitrogen, encourages leaf growth, often at the expense of flowering.

 Over-exposure to the hot afternoon sun can cause it to die back and become unsightly.
 For this reason, it is best grown in tropical lowland areas as an annual, in the cool months of the year and with shade from the afternoon sun.
 In cool, high elevation areas it grows well in full sun all year round.